Medicare Advantage Plans in New York

 Key Takeaways

-Whether you live upstate or in one of the five boroughs, the state of New York has several health care options available for residents aged 65 and older.
+Whether you live upstate or in one of the five boroughs, New York residents aged 65 and older have numerous healthcare options .
 One of those is Medicare Advantage (Part C).
 To know if Part C is right for you, you’ll want to answer some basic questions: What are the Medicare Advantage plans NY residents can choose from?
 How much do they cost, and how do they work?

 To help find answers, here is GoHealth’s guide to Medicare Advantage in New York.